 The scorecard is made up of a collection of key performance indicators (KPIs) which indicate the Group’s overall health and performance across a range of operational, financial and non-financial measures.

-associated risks the Group faces, as well as measures to deliver on the longer-term strategy of the Company.
-Tullow’s performance against the scorecard is tracked and reviewed at quarterly performance management meetings, which are attended by Executive Directors and Senior Leaders.
+The scorecard is central to Tullow’s approach to performance management and the 2017 indicators were agreed with the Board.
+Each year, targets within the scorecard may change to reflect the most material strategic objectives and associated risks the Group faces, as well as measures to deliver on the longer-term strategy of the Company.
+Tullow’s performance against the scorecard is tracked and reviewed at quarterly performance management meetings, which are attended by Executive Directors and senior leaders.
 The Group’s ongoing performance is cascaded quarterly to staff through management briefings and internal communications.

-Each objective measured has a percentage weighting, and financial and production indicators have trigger, base and stretch performance targets.
-As reflected in the table below, in 2016, Tullow’s overall performance was 38.8 per cent.
-Although Tullow was the best performer in our peer group by some margin in 2016, the ‘relative’ Total Shareholder Return (TSR) tracks our performance over a three-year period and therefore we remain below the median and score nil of the possible score of 50 per cent.
+Each objective measured has a percentage weighting, and financial and operational indicators have trigger, base and stretch performance targets.
+As reflected in the adjoining table, in 2017, Tullow’s overall performance was 39.7 per cent.
+The

+for.
+For these two periods we remain below the median and therefore score nil out of the possible score of 50 per cent.
 However, the delivery of the majority of remaining targets reflects strong performance in maintaining liquidity, sustaining cash flows, operating safely, reducing our costs and overall operational delivery.